 - Powers search and makes it easier to discover data assets

-- Encourages the creation, maintenance, and enrichment of business and functional terms, due to their direct and visible use in searches
+- Encourages the creation, maintenance, and enrichment of business and functional terms due to their direct and visible use in searches

-- Supports automated metadata management through auto-glossary suggestions from the Atlan Bot 🤖
+- Supports automated metadata management through auto-glossary suggestions from the Atlan bot

-The anatomy of the Atlan glossary
+Anatomy of the Atlan glossary

 Let's look at how terms and categories work together to build a glossary.

-- It can exist independently, without belonging to any particular category or sub-category.
+- It can exist independently, without belonging to any particular category or subcategory.

-A category is a way of organizing terms.
-It can be used to group together similar terms.
+- It can be used to group together similar terms.